-Its more than a touch problematic that anything even remotely resembling an aircraft has me reaching for the smelling salts as I spend an absurdly high proportion of my life in the sky.
-Because, given my unfortunate lack of feathers, I have no choice but to resort to hitching a ride on a big metal bird.
+It is more than a touch problematic that anything even remotely resembling an aircraft has me reaching for the smelling salts as I spend an absurdly high proportion of my life in the sky.

 My favourite flights are the really, really long ones (and by favourite, I mean dislike immensely).
 You know, flights like the 12,060-kilometre jaunt from Sydney to Los Angeles, which I’m about to board.